guyernest/Fixture-Proxy/README.md

 port : 3000

 In Firefox: Preferences (CMD+,) -> Advanced -> Network -> Connection -> Settings... -> Manual Proxy Configuration

 In Chrome: Settings (CMD+,) -> Show Advanced Settings -> Network -> Change Proxy Settings...

-You make sure that you installed everything correctlly, you can got [node.js] site, and you will see a gray cicle around the logo which was sevrved from the local proxy.
+You can make sure that you installed everything correctlly, you can go to [node.js] site, and you should see a gray cicle around the logo which was sevrved from the local proxy.

 How to add Local Fixtures?